wbing520/ai-performance-engineering/PROFILING_GUIDE.md

 ## Conclusion

-This profiling setup provides comprehensive analysis capabilities for the latest CUDA 12.9, PyTorch 2.8, and Triton 3.4 stack, with specific optimizations for Blackwell B200/B300 GPUs.
+This profiling setup provides comprehensive analysis capabilities for the latest CUDA 12.4, PyTorch 2.8, and Triton 3.4 stack, with specific optimizations for modern GPUs.
 Use these tools in combination to achieve maximum performance and identify optimization opportunities.